ADDRA (DAMA) GAZELLE

 ABOUT THE ADDRA (DAMA) GAZELLE

 Formerly one of the most prevalent Saharan gazelles, this antelope is the largest gazelle species.
-Extinct in much of its original range, the addra, or dama gazelle, is now a critically endangered species living in small fragmented herds of 10-20, likely comprising a total population of well less than 250 individuals.
+Extinct in much of its original range, the addra, or dama gazelle, is now a critically endangered species living in small fragmented herds, likely comprising a total population of less than 100 individuals.

 During the wet season, they migrate north to the Sahara where, historically, they aggregated in herds of several hundred.
 In the dry season, they return to the Sahel or dry land of Africa in their smaller groups.